Russians are the most mysterious People & Russia is the most secretive country in the world.

 Working hours: 10:00- 13:00, Monday and Friday weekend.

-Alexander Gardens a park for walks.
+Alexander Gardens park for walks.
 Muscovites love this park.
-It is very nice and a lot of loving couples.
+It is a very nice place with a lot of loving couples.
 Previously, this land was a river Neglinka.

 Admission is free